ansh-saini/react-proctoring/README.md

-# TODOs

-- Add a table featuring browser compatibility of features
-- Add a nice cover photo
-- Add an example with custom UI
-- Create a GIF?

 # Overview

-This is a barebones library which only gives you some flags.
+This is a headless library which only gives you some flags.
 What you do with that information is totally upto you.
 The UI for handling various use cases is completely in your hands.

 # Features